Lac Île-à-la-Crosse

 Lac Île-à-la-Crosse is a Y-shaped lake in the north-central region of the Canadian province of Saskatchewan along the course of the Churchill River.
-At the centre of the "Y" is the town of Île-à-la-Crosse, the second oldest town in Saskatchewan.
+At the centre of the "Y" is the village of Île-à-la-Crosse, the second oldest community in Saskatchewan.
 Situated at the confluence of the Churchill and Beaver Rivers, the lake was an important fur trading centre in the 18th and 19th centuries.
 The lake, and the community of Île-à-la-Crosse, are named after the game of Lacrosse as French voyageurs had witnessed local Indians playing the game on an island in the lake.

 Lac Île-à-la-Crosse is reached from the south by Highway 155, which follows the Beaver River.
 On the north side of the mouth of the Beaver River is the Île-à-la-Crosse Indian reserve.
-On the south side is Fort Black, the site of a former Northwest Trading Company Post.
+On the south side is Fort Black, the site of a former North West Trading Company Post.
 Highway 918 runs along the eastern shore and provides access to Patuanak and the Wapachewunak Indian reserve.
 The community of Île-à-la-Crosse is reached from Highway 908.
 There are two airports — Île-à-la-Crosse Airport and Patuanak Airport — on the lake's shores.
 Around the lake there are recreational opportunities such as camping, boating, swimming, and fishing.

 Description

+Lac Île-à-la-Crosse is a large, Y-shaped lake along the course of the Churchill River.
+The north-west arm of the "Y" is called Aubichon Arm while the Y's stem is called South Bay.
+The lake has an area of 46737.5 ha, is 31.1 m deep, and has a 1151.3 km long shoreline.
+Besides the Churchill, the other major inflow is the Beaver River.

-The Churchill River exits the north-east arm of Lac Île-à-la-Crosse and flows east to Hudson Bay through a series of lakes.
-The Churchill enters the lake at the north-west arm, which is called the Aubichon Arm or Deep River.
-Upstream, the Churchill River leads north-west to Athabasca Country passing through Churchill Lake, Peter Pond Lake, Lac La Loche and then on to the Methye Portage, which leads to Lake Athabasca.
+The Churchill River is largely a series of interconnected lakes that begins at Churchill Lake in north-western Saskatchewan and empties into the Hudson Bay at Churchill, Manitoba.
+The river enters Lac Île-à-la-Crosse via MacBeth Channel at Aubichon Arm.
+Upstream, the Churchill River's watershed leads north-west to Athabasca Country passing through Churchill Lake, Peter Pond Lake, Lac La Loche, and then on to the Methye Portage, which leads to Lake Athabasca.
+The Churchill River exits the north-east arm of the lake and flows into Shagwenaw Lake.

-The Beaver River flows into Lac Île-à-la-Crosse from the south and enters on the east-central side.
+The Beaver River flows into Lac Île-à-la-Crosse from the south and enters on the east-central side, just east of South Bay.
 The headwaters of the Beaver are south-west between the upper Athabasca River and the upper North Saskatchewan River in the Lac la Biche area in Alberta.